5555523/CS212-Assignment-01/README.md

 ## Setup and Running Instructions
 ### Prerequisites
 - Java Development Kit (JDK)
-- Any text editor or an Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans
+- Any text editor or an Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse,NetBeans or Visual Studio Code

 ### Running the Project
 1. Clone the repository to your local machine.